svenkreiss/svenkreiss.github.io/content/pages/about.md

 </div>
 </div> -->

-I am also investigating new ideas for the Social Force model (presented at STRC2019 and hEART2019) and human path prediction in the context of self-driving cars.
+As the PI for an SNSF Spark Grant, I am investigating new ideas for the Social Force model (presented at STRC2019 and hEART2019) and human path prediction in the context of autonomous vehicles.

 Before returning to academia, I was the Senior Data Scientist at